The Ten Commandments (1956)

 Bithiah: You will see it, Memnet.
-You will see him walk with his head among the eagles.
-You will serve him as you serve me.
-Fill the ark with water sink it into silence.
+You will see him walk with his head among the eagles, and you will serve him as you serve me.
+Fill the ark with water.
+Sink it into silence.

 [Memnet then shoved the floating ark, into the Nile, but kept the piece of Hebrew cloth]

 Bithiah: Raise your hands, Memnet.
-What you have buried in the Nile will remain buried in your heart.
+What you have buried in the Nile shall remain buried in your heart.
 Swear it.

 Memnet: I will be silent.